dailypips/require-node/README.md

 ## Config options

 **1. alias: { name: '/path/to/backEnd.js' }**
-> config which back end file can be use in front end
+> Config which back end file can be use in front end.

 **2. path: '/require-node'** (default)
-> config which url path to send ajax
+> Config which url path to be use sending ajax.

 **3. withCredentials: false** (default)
-> IN CROSS DOMAIN, config XMLHttpRequest object with cookie or not
+> IN CROSS DOMAIN, config XMLHttpRequest object with cookie or not.

 **4. isDebug: false** (default)
-> config require-node output log or not
+> Config require-node output log or not.

-**5. resolve: function(req, moduleName, functionName, formalParams){ return true/promise }**
+**5. resolve: function(req, moduleName, functionName, formalParams){ return true/promise; }**
 > Sometimes, for security reasons, we will prevent some function calls.
 For each http request before processing, require-node calls this resolve configuration function, if the return is not true or promise resolve not true, call will be prevent.

+**6. inject: functon(req, res, callback){ return {curUser: req.session && req.session.curUser}; }**
+> Use inject config, you can define Custom Injected Services.
+For more details, please refer to the next section: Inject Service.

 ## Inject Service
+**1. Use Default Service**

 If your back end function want use variable **$req**、**$res**、**$session**、http **$body**, you can define back end function like this:
 ```
 function say(arg1, arg2, $req, otherArg1, otherArg2){